Gov. DeSantis announces $5 million grant to fight opioid crisis

 Florida providers wrote 53.7 opioid prescriptions for every 100 persons in 2018, compared to the average U.S. rate of 51.4 prescriptions.

-Speaking on tourism, the governor said he wants international travel restrictions imposed by the federal government to be lifted to allow tourists from overseas to visit Florida.
+Speaking on tourism at the end of the briefing, the governor said he wants international travel restrictions imposed by the federal government to be lifted to allow tourists from overseas to visit Florida.

 Scripps Only Content 2020